madfam-io/plinto/docs/internal/reports/critical-issues-remediation-report.md

 ## Executive Summary

-Successfully executed the comprehensive 3-phase remediation strategy to resolve critical package ecosystem issues identified in the Plinto platform.
+Successfully executed the comprehensive 3-phase remediation strategy to resolve critical package ecosystem issues identified in the Janua platform.
 All critical issues have been systematically addressed with zero breaking changes and full backward compatibility maintained.

 ## Remediation Overview